 Can I run the intOGen pipeline locally?

 Yes, we have implemented a Nextflow pipeline that can be run locally.
-Please, bear in mind that intOGen pipeline runs six driver discovery methods and it requires substantial amount of resources.
+Please, bear in mind that intOGen pipeline runs seven driver discovery methods and it requires substantial amount of resources.
 We provide a step-by-step explanation of how to install and run the intOGen pipeline in the following link.

 Is the code of the intOGen pipeline open source?